gradle/gradle/design-docs/unified-configuration-and-task-model.md

 # Milestone 2 - Build author uses public rule DSL to configure model and tasks

+## Story: Build author is informed when model rule targets unknown model object

+## Story: Build user views report that shows information about the available model

+Add some command-line report to show basic details of the model space.

 ## Story: Build user applies rule source class in similar manner to applying a plugin

 This story makes it more convenient to write a plugin that is exclusively based on model rules, while keeping the implementation details of such a plugin transparent to the user.